arifRusly/Employee-Manager-Application/README.md

 WHAT I LEARNED

-Create CRUD Restful API using SPRING BOOT and MYSQL
+1. Create CRUD Restful API using SPRING BOOT and MYSQL
+2. Create a front end application using ANGULAR